adamn11/wikipedia-api-wrapper/docs/endpoints.md

 ```

 ## Get List of Most Viewed Articles for a Week
+This endpoint will return a list of the most viewed articles for the specified period

 ### Parameters
 - `year` (integer, required): The year the user is looking for